pippinbarr/lets-prototype-workshop/README.md

 - [Sisyphus](https://en.wikipedia.org/wiki/Sisyphus) was sentenced to eternally push a boulder to the top of a slope, only to see it roll back down and to begin again
 - [Tantalus](https://en.wikipedia.org/wiki/Tantalus) was hungry and thirsty but every time he reached for a fruit or stooped for water it moved away from him
 - [Prometheus](https://en.wikipedia.org/wiki/Prometheus) was chained to a rock and doomed to have an eagle eat his liver every day
-- [The Danaids](https://en.wikipedia.org/w/index.php?title=Dana%C3%AFdes) had to fill a bathtub one bucket at a time, but the bathtub had holes that meant they could never fill it
+- [The Danaids](https://en.wikipedia.org/w/index.php?title=Dana%C3%AFdes) had to fill a bathtub one bucket at a time, but the bucket had holes so that they could never succeed
-- [Zeno of Elea](https://en.wikipedia.org/w/index.php?title=Zeno_of_Elea) came up with the idea the movement is important because to get somewhere you have to go halfway, then halfway from there, then halfway from there, ... and so on, ... forever?
+- [Zeno of Elea](https://en.wikipedia.org/w/index.php?title=Zeno_of_Elea) came up with the idea the movement is impossible because to get somewhere you have to go halfway, then halfway from there, then halfway from there, ... and so on, ... forever?

---
+---

 Again, see if your mind gravitates toward one of these naturally and let it start making notional pairings between myth and form.

-Find the *specificities* in your myth to help to unlock further potential: consider reading about it in more depth? *Why* were they punished?
+Find the *specificities* in your myth to help to unlock further potential: consider reading about it in a teeny bit more depth? *Why* were they punished?
 Did they ever *escape*?
 Do we know how they *felt* about it all?

 ### Examples